humandecoded/People-Detector/README.md

 The script will use tensorflow to analyze your files for people.
 It creates a folder named after the current date and time.
 As it finds frames with people in them it will save a jpeg of that frame in to that folder.
 It includes a border box around common objects as well as a confidence percentage.
 This gives you a good idea of what it thinks are people and how confident it is.
 At the end it will also save a log file of all video files containing people.

 I recommend testing in your selected environment(s) and time(s) of day to make sure it will work for you.
-So far, the yolov3-tiny model has worked fine for me during day and night.
+So far, the yolov3-tiny model has not proved accurate enough for me.
+The default is the full yolo model.

 ## Why use this script?
 I wrote this script as an automated option for analyzing outdoor security footage.